chriswhong/docker-cartodb/README.md

 You should be able to map most of the steps in the `Dockerfile` with those on the install documentation.
 The steps below were written with a Digital Ocean droplet (docker pre-installed) in mind.

 ##Build the Container
 Go make a sandwich, this will take a while...
+(About an hour)
 ```
 git clone https://github.com/chriswhong/docker-cartodb.git
 docker build -t="cartodb" docker-cartodb/